mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/11/Day-112/">May 11, 2017</a></small></div>
-<p><strong>Jason Chaffetz asked the inspector general to expand the Russia probe to include Comey's firing</strong>.
-The Trump administration has denied Comey’s firing was related to the FBI’s Russia investigation. (<a href="http://www.huffingtonpost.com/entry/chaffetz-calls-for-doj-to-expand-russia-probe-to-include-comeys-firing_us_5913c31ce4b066b42170f893">HuffPost</a> / <a href="http://www.politico.com/story/2017/05/10/chaffetz-comey-firing-justice-238240">Politico</a> / <a href="http://www.cnn.com/2017/05/10/politics/jason-chaffetz-james-comey-firing-investigation/">CNN</a> / <a href="http://www.reuters.com/article/usa-trump-comey-idUSL1N1IC1VC">Reuters</a>)</p>
+<p><strong>Jason Chaffetz asked the inspector general to expand the <a href="/trump-russia-investigation/">Russia probe</a> to include Comey's firing</strong>.
+The Trump administration has denied Comey’s firing was related to the FBI’s <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.huffingtonpost.com/entry/chaffetz-calls-for-doj-to-expand-russia-probe-to-include-comeys-firing_us_5913c31ce4b066b42170f893">HuffPost</a> / <a href="http://www.politico.com/story/2017/05/10/chaffetz-comey-firing-justice-238240">Politico</a> / <a href="http://www.cnn.com/2017/05/10/politics/jason-chaffetz-james-comey-firing-investigation/">CNN</a> / <a href="http://www.reuters.com/article/usa-trump-comey-idUSL1N1IC1VC">Reuters</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/11/Day-112/">May 11, 2017</a></small></div>
-<p>poll/ <strong>54% think Trump's abrupt dismissal of Comey was not appropriate</strong>, while 46% think that Comey was fired due to the Russia investigation. (<a href="http://www.nbcnews.com/politics/politics-news/poll-majority-americans-think-comey-dismissal-was-inappropriate-n758106">NBC News</a>)</p>
+<p>poll/ <strong>54% think Trump's abrupt dismissal of Comey was not appropriate</strong>, while 46% think that Comey was fired due to the <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.nbcnews.com/politics/politics-news/poll-majority-americans-think-comey-dismissal-was-inappropriate-n758106">NBC News</a>)</p>